BakhshiZ/Sudoku-Solver/README.md

 After doing this, it will make a vector of tuples, the tuples containing the value that the tile needs to hold as well as the row and column indexes of the tiles (the tile at (2, 0) in the code I have provided can only contain a 1, so the tuple would look like (2, 0, 1).
 It will do this for all tiles in a grid before moving onto the next grid and, after finishing all 9 of them, it will check if the grid has been solved.
 If it hasn't, the program will loop and start from the beginning.
 This will keep going on until the board has been solved

-If anybody feels like the comments and/or documentation could be improved on, please feel free to do so and submit a pull request
+If anybody feels like the comments and/or documentation could be improved on or if anyone spots any issues, please feel free to let me know and submit a pull request